 In general, the threshold for closure is dictated by hemodynamic findings.
 Historical data, largely from the surgical literature, suggest that ASD closure is warranted in patients with a pulmonary/systemic flow ratio (Qp/Qs) of 1.5 or greater.
 Closure may also be warranted if pulmonary hypertension or early echocardiographic evidence of right ventricular enlargement and/or failure is present.
 A paradoxical embolus may also be considered to be an indication for closure.
 Clinically, patients often present with dyspnea on exertion or evidence of right-sided heart failure.
 It is generally rare to see a cryptogenic neurologic event with an ASD, given that most of the flow early in the process involves left-to-right shunting; as the right heart fails, however, the shunting becomes mixed and even reversed in late-stage disease, with predominantly right-to-left shunting.
 An electrocardiogram showing incomplete right bundle branch block is common is patients with secundum ASD.

 A transesophageal echocardiogram (TEE) is critical in defining the anatomy of the ASD and is useful in determining the potential success of percutaneous closure of a secundum-type defect.
 An adequate (≥1 mm) anterosuperior aortic rim is important to allow adequate anchoring of the ASD closure device.
 In addition, the size of the defect and an estimate of the shunt fraction may be helpful in determining the eligibility for closure as well as appropriate balloon sizing.
 Right ventricular enlargement of at least a mild degree is usually observed.
-Other important features revolve around the definition of the type of defect and ...
+Other important features revolve around the definition of the type of ...